into your inbox

-On this day, December 27 in 1985, Harry Hopman died from a heart attack in his house in Seminole, Florida, where he had established his academy.
-16-time winner of the Davis Cup as a captain, the Australian legend was also known to have played a role in the development of great players such as Rod Laver, Ken Rosewall, and later, John McEnroe and Vitas Gerulaitis.
+On this day, December 27, 1985, Harry Hopman died from a heart attack in his home in Seminole, Florida, where he had established his academy.
+16-time winner of the Davis Cup as a captain, the Australian legend also played a key role in the development of great players such as Rod Laver, Ken Rosewall, and later, John McEnroe and Vitas Gerulaitis.

 The facts: The life and times of Harry Hopman